juliasilge/supervised-ML-case-studies-course/chapters/chapter1.md

 The data sets available in your environment are 10% of their original size, to allow the code in this exercise to evaluate quickly.
 (This means you may see some warnings.)

-- Which data set should you train these models with, `training` or `testing`?
+- Which data set should you train these models with, `car_train` or `car_test`?
 - Train these models using bootstrap resampling.
 The method for this is `"boot"`.

 <codeblock id="01_11">

-You should still use the `training` data set for training these models.
+You should still use the training data, `car_train`, for training these models.

 </codeblock>